-- 2.5.10.
-The A83 provides access between Argyll and Bute and the central belt of Scotland, acting as an essential link for travellers looking to visit various regions of Scotland. - 2.5.11.
-The Proposed Scheme is situated in Loch Lomond and The Trossachs National Park (LLTNP), an area of significant value for tourism and natural heritage.
-This area surrounding the Proposed Scheme offers recreational activities and tourist attractions, which are supported by the A83, including walking/hiking, cycling/mountain biking, swimming, shooting, fishing and birdwatching. - 2.5.12.
-A Walking, Cycling, Horse-Riding Assessment Report (WCHAR) has been prepared, in accordance with DMRB GG 142 Walking, Cycling and Hore-Riding Assessment and Review.
+- 2.5.7.
+The Proposed Scheme is situated in Loch Lomond & The Trossachs National Park (LLTNP) and Argyll Forest Park, an area of significant value for tourism and natural heritage.
+This area surrounding the Proposed Scheme offers recreational activities and tourist attractions, which are supported by the OMR during closure of the A83, including walking/hiking, cycling/mountain biking, swimming, shooting, fishing and birdwatching. - 2.5.8.
+A Walking, Cycling, Horse-Riding Assessment Report (WCHAR) has been prepared, in accordance with DMRB GG 142 Walking, Cycling and Horse-Riding Assessment and Review.
 The WCHAR study area covers the area wider than that of Glen Croe and the Proposed Scheme, extending to Tarbet in the east and Cairndow in the west.
 Within this study area, there are various core paths, local paths, long distance walking routes, hillwalking routes and cycling routes.
 In the immediate vicinity of the Proposed Scheme there is one Core Path and several local paths.
-The corridor of the A83 within the extents of the Proposed Scheme is also used by road cyclists, mostly for recreation and leisure activities. - 2.5.13.
-The A83 forms part of the route of three bus services, two services providing links to strategic and regional destinations, and one a regional service.
-The bus stop is currently located immediately north of the RABT car park within a bus turning area off the B828 Glenmore.
+The corridor of the A83 Trunk Road within the extents of the Proposed Scheme is also used by road cyclists, mostly for recreation and leisure activities. - 2.5.9.
+The A83 Trunk Road forms part of the route of three bus services, two services providing links to strategic and regional destinations, and one a regional service.
+These services use the OMR when the diversion route is in operation during closure of the A83 Trunk Road.
+The bus stop is currently located immediately north of the RABT car park within a bus turning area off the B828.